schmittnieto/schmittnieto.github.io/_posts/2026-04-17-azure-local-terraform.md

 One important lesson from this: the four required Arc extensions (`AzureEdgeTelemetryAndDiagnostics`, `AzureEdgeDeviceManagement`, `AzureEdgeLifecycleManager`, `AzureEdgeRemoteSupport`) must be installed through the cluster creation process itself.
 Trying to pre-stage them manually before `terraform apply` is not only unnecessary, it can leave the node in a state where validation rejects it.
 Let Terraform handle the extension installation as part of Stage 1.
 The `03_TroubleshootingExtensions.ps1` script remains in the repository as a troubleshooting tool for environments where extensions end up in a `Failed` state after a previous failed apply, not as a required step in the normal flow.

+Alongside the extension repair logic, the script now also applies a targeted LcmController hotfix on the node through Azure Arc Run Command, so it does not need direct network access to the node.
+The hotfix patches the exact `DownloadHelpers.psm1` line responsible for the null-check bug described above and restarts the LcmController service.
+It is idempotent, so it is safe to rerun after any extension recovery.

 ## Step-by-Step Deployment

 With all of the above in place, here is the actual deployment flow.